strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 cover: 'assets/images/cover/cover10.jpg'
 ---

-Nx from Nrwl is a collection of tools that can help us build Angular applications using a monorepo and all the benefits that brings.
-In essence, Nx is a set of schematics that work on top of the @angular/cli.
+Nx from Nrwl is a collection of tools that can help us build Angular applications using a monorepo.
+In essence, Nx is a set of <a href="https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2" target="_blank">schematics</a> that work on top of the @angular/cli.
 These schematics can be used to create apps and libs inside of a single @angular/cli project.
 Having multiple apps is supported by default and Nx leverages this feature and makes the process a little easier.

 This post however is not about the basic working of Nx.
-For that, go to their official website <a href="https://nrwl.io/nx" target="_blank">here</a> or watch this <a target="_blank" href="https://www.youtube.com/watch?v=bMkKz8AedHc">very informative talk</a> by <a href="https://twitter.com/MrJamesHenry">James Henry</a> at NgVikings.
+If you want to learn more about Nx itself, go to their official website <a href="https://nrwl.io/nx" target="_blank">here</a> or watch this <a target="_blank" href="https://www.youtube.com/watch?v=bMkKz8AedHc">very informative talk</a> by <a href="https://twitter.com/MrJamesHenry">James Henry</a> at NgVikings.

 This post will cover a different aspect of Nx.
-When all your applications are in the same repository, this poses some problems for your CI environment.
+When all our applications are in the same repository, this poses some problems for your CI environment.
 Whenever a PR is merged into the master, the CI environment must rebuild your applications and ideally publish them to your DEV environment.
-But how do you handle it if you have a lot of apps in the same monorepo and you only want to build the apps that were affected by a certain PR?
+But how do we handle it if we have a lot of apps in the same monorepo and we only want to build the apps that were affected by a certain PR?
 Nx provides us with a script to handle this situation.

 ## Problem description